-The history of life is so beautifully written
+• The history of life is written in bone

 What does science mean to me?